nealsid/nealsid/README.md

 Most recently (throughout 2025) I've been contributing to several Rust- and illumos- related projects.
 Additionally, I've made (smallish) open-source contributions to LLDB, Emacs, and the Linux Kernel.

 Unfortunately (it's necessary to mention due to how public it is!), I have a very public criminal history, due to mental illness at the time.
-If you have any questions I am happy to answer them.
+I've been in remission for several years now; If you have any questions I am happy to answer them.

 # Open-source contributions